 - Atlantic Securities Market (MTF).

-We issue LEI (Legal Entity Identifiers) - a global reference code which uniquely identifies each legal entity that engages in a financial transaction.
+We are accredited by the GLEIF to issue LEI (Legal Entity Identifiers) - a global reference code which uniquely identifies each legal entity that engages in a financial transaction.
 Find out more about our LEI services.

 Official Authorised Mechanism